Washington Aguerre

-Washington Omar Aguerre Lima (born 23 April 1993) is a Uruguayan professional footballer who plays as a goalkeeper.
+Washington Omar Aguerre Lima (born 23 April 1993) is a Uruguayan professional footballer who plays as a goalkeeper for Categoría Primera A club Independiente Medellin.

 Club career

 A youth academy product of Peñarol, Aguerre made his professional debut on 31 August 2014 in a 2–0 win against Tacuarembó.

 On 10 October 2019, he scored his first career goal in Cerro Largo's 2–0 win against Cerro.

+On 5 September 2023, América Mineiro officially announced Aguerre's signing until 31 December 2023.

 International career

 Aguerre is a former Uruguay youth international.
 His only match for under-20 team was on 13 June 2013 against El Salvador.
-He was team's third-choice goalkeeper behind Guillermo de Amores and Jonathan Cubero during 2013 FIFA U-20 World Cup and 2013 South American Youth Football Championship.
+He was the team's third-choice goalkeeper behind Guillermo de Amores and Jonathan Cubero during the 2013 FIFA U-20 World Cup and the 2013 South American Youth Football Championship.